nschloe/perfplot/.github/ISSUE_TEMPLATE/bug_report.md

 **Diagnose**
 I may ask you to cut and paste the output of the following command.
 ```
-pip freeze | grep fontman
+pip freeze | grep perfplot
 ```

 **Did I help?**

-If I was able to resolve your problem, consider [sponsoring](https://github.com/sponsors/nschloe) my work on fontman, or [buy me a coffee](https://ko-fi.com/nschloe) to say thanks.
+If I was able to resolve your problem, consider [sponsoring](https://github.com/sponsors/nschloe) my work on perfplot, or [buy me a coffee](https://ko-fi.com/nschloe) to say thanks.